 When I pulled myself out of that darkness, I found my purpose and I embarked on my mission- to guide men to expand their capacity to hold and to experience their entire lives.
 I hold space for men to seek their edges, lean into their edges and transcnd their edges.
 It's the same process that got me to where I am.

 Through my journey of expansion, I have sat with shamans deep in the Peruvian Amazon for 3-weeks, gone to the depth of my shadows and been witnessed there by 332 other men on the coast of Oregon, lived solo in Tulum for 8 months to really go inward with myself, and now I'm here to guide you to back to yourself.

 Right now I have never felt more like myself and the inner knowing of myself grows deeper all the time.

-As a child, I physically needed saving and I took that belief with me through my entire life; I needed to be saved in order to survive and to be loved- being saved was my love language.
+As a child, I physically needed saving and I took that belief with me throughout my entire life; I needed to be saved in order to survive and to be loved- being saved was my love language.

 I ended up living in a prison built by my own edges for 40 years.
 I was always hoping the next girlfriend, job, bottle of booze, or geographic move would save me.

 It wasn’t until I started trusting myself that I actually started saving myself, and truly living my life as an embodied masculine presnce.